This post was originally published on July 31, 2018.

 “We’ve found New Relic’s distributed tracing to be super easy to integrate with.
 We simply updated our agent, and all of a sudden we had distributed tracing.
 It was a great experience.”—Andrew Potter, senior developer at Dealer.com, a Cox Automotive brand

-Every customer with a New Relic APM Pro subscription gets this capability at no extra charge; you just have to update your agents and enable distributed tracing in your configurations.
-New Relic supports C, Go, Java, .NET, Node.js, PHP, Python, and Ruby, as well as New Relic Browser, AWS Lambda, and Zipkin format traces through the Trace API, and assembles trace data collected across polyglot environments into detailed scatter chart and waterfall visualizations.
+Every customer with Full-Stack Observability or the older New Relic APM Pro subscription gets distributed tracing at no extra charge; you just have to update your agents and enable distributed tracing in your configurations.
+New Relic supports C, Go, Java, .NET, Node.js, PHP, Python, and Ruby, as well as New Relic Browser, Mobile, AWS Lambda, and Zipkin format traces through the Trace API, and assembles trace data collected across polyglot environments into detailed scatter chart and waterfall visualizations.

 Understanding modern software complexity